robin-raymond/zax.io/basics.md

 }

 // function variables when used as as function prototypes are recommended in
-// upper CamelCase
+// upper CamelCase (and should be declared as `final` with no assigned function
-FunctionPrototype final : ()()
+// implementation and containing no value capturing) FunctionPrototype final : ()()

-// scope names are recommended with lower_case_with_underscores scope my_scope {
+// scope names are recommended in lower_case_with_underscores scope my_scope {
 }